JinyuWang123/TDA/README.md

 3. Mandibular Molars (Section 6.2 of the manuscript)
 ## The R Environment
 Code for this manuscript was written in R (version 4.2, Compatible with version 3.6 - 4.2).
 R is a widely used, free, and open source software environment for statistical computing and graphics.
 The most recent version of R can be downloaded from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
 For specific details on how to compile, install, and manage R and R-packages, refer to the manual [R Installation and Administration](https://cran.r-project.org/doc/manuals/r-release/R-admin.html).

+For the R package required for different algorithms, please refer to the README.md file for each section.